youwen5/web/routes/+privacy.typ

 with the European Union’s #smallcaps[gdpr].

-We do not respect the #link("https://en.wikipedia.org/wiki/Do_Not_Track")[Do Not Track] signal, and frankly you shouldn't be using it anyways because it makes you easier to fingerprint (which presumably is counter-productive).
+We do not respect the #link("https://en.wikipedia.org/wiki/Do_Not_Track")[Do Not Track] signal, and frankly you shouldn’t be using it anyways because it makes you easier to fingerprint (which presumably is counter-productive).